 5. Additional Customization Options

 You can further personalize your look by going to Appearance > Customize.
 Looking around will reveal that it provides extra possibilities for customizing your website.
-You have the ability to customize various sections of your site, for example:
+You can customize various sections of your site, for example:

 - Header and slogan